Perry-Pedrosa/RASanalysis/README.md

 ‌RAS.
 (2017).
 RASAbout Me. [online] Available at: https://ras.football/about/ [Accessed 28 Jun.
 2024].

 RAS. (n.d.).
 RASRelative Athletic Scores grade a player’s measurements on a 0 to 10 scale compared to their peer group. [online] Available at: https://ras.football/[Accessed 28 Jun.
 2024].

+Tranmer, M., Murphy, J., Elliot, M. and Pampaka, M. (2020).
+Multiple Linear Regression (2 nd Edition). [online] Available at: https://hummedia.manchester.ac.uk/institutes/cmist/archive-publications/working-papers/2020/multiple-linear-regression.pdf.
+[Accessed 5 Jul.
+2024] *What is meant by a “high level of correlation” is somewhat subjective, here we apply a rule of thumb that any correlation over |0.7| is considered high.
+Where a pair of variables are highly correlated, it may be worth considering removing one of them from the analysis.*